Skip to main content

 1. Read inclusive, cross-discipline pedagogy literature.
 Seek campuswide opportunities to read and discuss inclusive teaching literature, such as seminars offered by the Searle Center for Advancing Learning and Teaching.

 2. Read literature that specifically addresses teaching in your field.
 Seek discussions or sources through societies in your discipline or your network of colleagues beyond Northwestern.
-If you have an RSS feed to stay abreast of literature in your discipline, add a few discipline-based education journals that can help you be aware of new ideas for teaching in your field.
+If you have a Really Simple Syndication (RSS) feed to stay abreast of literature in your discipline, add a few discipline-based education journals that can help you be aware of new ideas for teaching in your field.

-3. Encourage department discussion by bringing in a speaker on developing pedagogies of inclusivity in your field.67 You can also join your colleagues in a reading group or a roundtable discussion series, such as A Seat at the Table: Centering Diversity, Equity, and Inclusion in Learning and Teaching.
+3. Encourage department discussion by bringing in a speaker on developing pedagogies of inclusivity in your field.78 You can also join your colleagues in a reading group or a roundtable discussion series.

 4. Familiarize yourself with the works cited in this guide.